DIY - SUPERANNUATION (SELF MANAGED SUPER FUNDS)

 What are the advantages of SMSFs?

-SMSFs provide a greater degree of control and flexibility than a public offer super fund, making them suitable for sophisticated investment and retirement strategies.
+Self-Managed Superannuation Funds (SMSFs) can provide a greater degree of control and flexibility than public offer super funds, which may make them suitable for more sophisticated investment and retirement strategies.

 An SMSF can support a wide range of investment options including: